MattJOlson/typestrong/README.md

 tension for the user because tuples usually close.
 So here we'd like to combine the two "words" into one token, `(tHead, tTail)`.

-We'd need a stack machine to keep track of opens vs closes on parens, braces, and other "symmetric punctuation".
+We'd need push-down automata to keep track of opens vs closes on parens, braces, and other "symmetric punctuation".
 But if we assume that the corpus is code that compiles, we can offload that to the compiler and just count matching opens and closes until we zero out.